cqframework/opioid-cds/README.md

 # opioid-cds
 Opioid Prescribing Support Implementation Guide (FHIR STU3 (3.0.1))

+This project is a joint effort by the Centers for Disease Control and Prevention (CDC) and the Office of the National Coordinator for Health IT (ONC) focused on improving processes for the development of standardized, shareable, computable decision support artifacts using the [CDC Opioid Prescribing Guideline](https://www.cdc.gov/mmwr/volumes/65/rr/rr6501e1.htm) as a model case.

-This project provides the source for the Opioid Prescribing Support Implementation Guide.
+This repository contains the source for the Opioid Prescribing Support Implementation Guide, and uses the [FHIR Implementation Guide publisher](http://wiki.hl7.org/index.php?title=IG_Publisher_Documentation) to produce a FHIR Implementation Guide.

 Commits to this repository will automatically trigger a new build of the IG, which will then be published to the following location: